 They often have two or three symbol codes such as diodes and transistors because their size does not facilitate them to be marked by average numbers as other more prominent components.

 They are generally large enough to be imprinted with the complete part number, including the manufacturers’ specific prefix.

-Surface Mount Technology allows the creation of smaller SMD PCB designs by enabling components to be placed together on the board leading to more lightweight devices designation.
+Surface Mount Technology allows smaller SMD PCB designs by enabling components to be placed together on the board leading to more lightweight device designation.